Primary Navigation Mobile

 • What it means for car buyers

-Written by Graham King Updated: 1 March 2024
+Written by Parkers Updated: 4 December 2024

 The UK government has set legally binding sales targets for zero emissions vehicles (ZEVs) – primarily concerning electric cars (EVs) – that certain manufacturers will have to meet or face huge fines.
 The so-called ZEV sales mandate came into force at the start of 2024 as a key driver in the shift away from petrol and diesel cars towards EVs.

 Here, we’re going to look at exactly what the ZEV sales mandate is, why it’s necessary, how it’ll work in practice and how it’s likely to affect you, as a consumer.
+We’ll also cover the government’s response to manufacturer pleas for extra support.

 What is the ZEV sales mandate?